 Corporate income tax is levied on the taxable profit of private companies at a rate of 19 %.
 A special rate of 0 % applies under certain conditions to investment funds, pension funds and insurance undertakings for pension plans.
-As of 1 January 2013 there is an optional flat-rate taxation regime.
-In accordance with this flat-rate regime, the tax base is determined on the basis of lump-sum costs accounting for 80 % of income.

 A general research and development (R&D) investment allowance is represented as a deduction from tax base of 100 % of the amount invested in internal R&D activities and purchase of R&D services, but not exceeding the amount of the tax base.
 There is also an investment tax allowance - a deduction from the tax base of 40 % of the amount invested in equipment and intangibles, but only up to the amount of the tax base.
+For tax periods from 2022 onwards a new tax allowance for digitalization and green transition is implemented as a deduction from the tax base of 40 % of the the amount invested in digitalization and green transition, but only up to the amount of the tax base.
 Further general tax allowances are available under certain conditions for entities that provide work for employees, trainees or disabled persons, as well as there is a relief for donations and voluntary supplementary pension insurance.
+A reduction of the tax base due to tax reliefs and tax losses from preceding tax periods cannot exceed 63 % of the tax base for the tax period.